The Russia Investigations: 4 Big Storylines To Watch In 2018

 President Putin

 The United States isn't the only nation with a big election scheduled for 2018.
-Russian President Vladimir Putin is running again too — and guaranteed to win.
+Russian President Vladimir Putin is running again, too — and guaranteed to win.
 Even though Russian elections are widely faulted as un-free and unfair at best, Putin's conduct during this one will be highly suggestive.

 Previous Russian elections are, in many ways, the origin of the imbroglio.
 Then-Secretary of State Clinton irritated Putin when she questioned parliamentary elections in 2011.
 Later, American support for pro-Western elements in Ukraine pushed Putin's animus toward the West and Clinton into the red zone — prompting the broad campaign of active measures that Russia launched against the U.S. during the 2016 election.